orbitalchicken/Roadmap/README.md

         system settings modules should be singletons (only one possible instance) and have their window use their own icon (in alt-tab, and window list)

     xviewer
-        “Disable Dark Theme” doesn’t work, if i’m right when i assume it should do “gsettings set org.x.viewer.view use-background-color false”? after a fullscreen-view the sidebar is gone and must be enabled manually again. please make the position (left/right, top/bottom won’t make much sense) of the sidebar configurable (like the gallery) at least via dconf!
+        please make the position (left/right, top/bottom won’t make much sense) of the sidebar configurable (like the gallery) at least via dconf!

     xapps